This Is Why: Composition

 This Is Why is the band's first album to have a title track.
 Logan Gourlay of Rock Sound called it a "jittery post-punk record" and noted Foals, Bloc Party and Talking Heads influences.
 George Griffiths of the Official Charts Company described the album as a "confidently jagged, hard post-punk soundscape."
 Meredith Jenks and Christine Werthman of Billboard have described the album as "a tight, post-punk juggernaut that zeroes in on pandemic-fueled anxieties".
 Similarly, Arielle Gordon from Pitchfork characterized the album as "jittery, crackling post-punk."
 Andrew Sacher at BrooklynVegan claimed the album has "twitchy" dance-punk "all over [it]."
 Wesley McLean of Exclaim considered the album to be "deeply rooted in post-punk and art punk traditions."

 According to Alexis Petridis of The Guardian, "[the album] stirs 00s alt-rock into the mix: the band have mentioned Bloc Party and Foals as influences."
-Ims Taylor of Clash stated that "Paramore opt for simple, striking, and forceful on ‘This Is Why’, keeping in that New Wave tradition of punchy phrases iterated and reiterated, through vivid guitar countermelodies, offbeat punctuation and pointed lyrical looping of lyrics that go beyond verse chorus verse chorus, searing each song's character into your mind indelibly."
+Ims Taylor of Clash stated that "Paramore opt for simple, striking, and forceful on This Is Why, keeping in that New Wave tradition of punchy phrases iterated and reiterated, through vivid guitar countermelodies, offbeat punctuation and pointed lyrical looping of lyrics that go beyond verse chorus verse chorus, searing each song's character into your mind indelibly."
 The Sydney Morning Herald noted that "the album’s last three tracks swirl around a dream-pop axis."
 According to Chris Thiessen of Under the Radar, "The back half of the album feels tonally different from the front, more personal and relational and coming closer to their pop-punk roots."
-Maximo David of Boolin Tunes states "any notion that This Is Why is Paramore 'returning to their roots,' or whatever a number of pundits may have purported over the years is almost unequivocally false."